 Ernest AlisedaERNEST ALISEDA, McAllen, Texas, was appointed to a six-year term on The University of Texas System Board of Regents by Governor Rick Perry in February 2013.
 Mr. Aliseda serves on the Academic Affairs Committee, the Facilities Planning and Construction Committee, the Health Affairs Committee, and the Technology Transfer and Research Committee.

 Judge Aliseda has dedicated the greater part of his life to public service and giving back to his community, profession, state, and country.
 Along with his years of military service in the Army/Army Reserves, Aliseda has served in various capacities.
 In 1999, he was appointed to serve as a State District Judge for the 398th State District Court in Hidalgo County by then Governor George W. Bush.
 He was later appointed by Governor Rick Perry in 2002 to serve on the One Call Board, where he served until Governor Perry appointed him State District Judge for the 139th State District Court in 2004.
-In 2008/2009, Major Aliseda was mobilized in support of Operation Enduring Freedom, where he served as the Chief of Federal Litigation for the Office of the Staff Judge Advocate of the Army XVIII Airborne Corps at Ft.
+In 2008/2009, then Major Aliseda was called to active duty in support of Operation Enduring Freedom, where he served as the Chief of Federal Litigation for the Office of the Staff Judge Advocate of the Army XVIII Airborne Corps at Ft.
 Bragg, North Carolina.
-There, Major Aliseda was assigned as a Special Assistant U.S. Attorney and was in charge of a team of prosecutors who prosecuted both military personnel and civilians for felony and misdemeanor offenses in the federal courts of North Carolina.
+There, Aliseda was assigned as a Special Assistant U.S. Attorney and was in charge of all the prosecutors who prosecuted both military personnel and civilians for felony and misdemeanor offenses in the federal courts of North Carolina.
 Upon his return, he would later be appointed as a Commissioner on the Governor's Texas Military Preparedness Commission and resigned his appointment to serve on the U. T. System Board of Regents.

 Judge Aliseda is currently both a Life Fellow and Board member of the College of the State Bar.
 In 2005, he was elected to a three-year term by the attorneys in South Texas as State Bar Director for the State Bar of Texas representing the attorneys in 17 South Texas counties.
 There, he was Vice Chair of the State Bar Minorities in the Profession Committee and served as a Council Member for the Hispanic Issues Section of the State Bar.
 Judge Aliseda is also a past President of the Hidalgo County Bar Association; a past President of the Hidalgo County Young Lawyers Association; past Board of Director, Texas Young Lawyers Association, State Bar of Texas; past Board Member, Texas Rural Legal Aid; and also a Life Fellow of the Texas Bar Foundation.
 He volunteers his time as a volunteer Judge for the McAllen Teen Court program and also as a Vice President of the McAllen Citizen's League.
 An author and frequent lecturer, Judge Aliseda has lectured on various legal topics throughout the United States, Mexico, and abroad in Portugal and Spain.
 In 2009, he was awarded the “Ethics Award” by the Hidalgo County Bar Association and the Texas Center for Legal Ethics.